MCP server

 }

-Security Model
+Security model

-The Sphyr MCP Server acts as a transparent proxy.
+The Sphyr MCP server acts as a transparent proxy.
 Your agent calls tools normally — Sphyr re-signs each request with a fresh HMAC signature and routes it through the security pipeline.

 HMAC signing